Philippe Lhuillier: Personal life

 Philippe is married to Edna Villanueva Diago Lhuillier daughter of Sugar Planter Vicente Diago and Marina Pinili Villanueva of Bais, Negros Oriental.
 They have two sons, Jean Henri Lhuillier and Philippe Andre D. Lhuillier, and five daughters, Christine Lhuillier-Limjoco, Jacqueline Lhuillier-Hess, Angelique Lhuillier-Miranda, Camille Lhuillier-Albani, and Madeleine D. Lhuillier.

+Aside from being a diplomat and a businessman, Ambassador Lhuillier is an avid art collector and philanthropist.